-For the downlink voice packet, the PGW may still leverage the current DL TFT as usual, but for DL traffic steered to the NIDD dedicated EPS bearer the PGW converts the DL Voice over RTP/UDP/IP packets to Voice with RTP info (e.g. 1 Byte SN) packet.
-The conversion can be simply removing the RTP/UDP/IP headers and insert 1 Byte SN value (e.g. use the 1 Byte SN value originally indicated in the removed RTP header) as the converted header part of the voice packet before forwarding the voice packet to SGW.6.3.3 Impacts on Services, Entities and Interfaces
+For the downlink voice packet, the PGW may still leverage the current DL TFT as usual, but for DL traffic steered to the NIDD dedicated EPS bearer the PGW converts the DL Voice over RTP/UDP/IP packets to Voice with minimum header info (e.g. 1 Byte header including short RTP SN) packet.
+The conversion can be simply removing the RTP/UDP/IP headers and insert 1 Byte header including short RTP SN (e.g. use the short RTP SN value originally indicated in the removed RTP header) as the converted header part of the voice packet before forwarding the voice packet to SGW, where UE can track the original RTP SN by the delivered short lsb RTP SN based on keeping and tracking the context for whole RTP SN value.

+As an alternative way, instead of PGW, IMS-AGW can perform conversion from RTP/UDP/IP header of the voice data packets to the minimum header, where the IMS-AGW may obtain the context information for conversion from P-CSCF(including IMS-ALG) and it is assumed that a tunnel is pre-configured between PGW and IMS-AGW.

+6.3.3 Impacts on Services, Entities and Interfaces

 Editor's note: Whether a new GBR or non-GBR QCI is needed for the dedicated EPS bearer used for voice traffic is FFS.
 Whether an existing GBR or non-GBR QCI can be used for the dedicated EPS bearer used for voice traffic is FFS.